 What is CBD, How Does it Work?

 Cannabidiol (CBD) is a cannabinoid derived from the Hemp Plant.
-It is used for its effective and non-intoxicating pain/stress relieving and anti-inflammatory properties.
+It is used for its effective and non-intoxicating relieving properties.
 Not to be confused with THC, CBD does not get you high in any way.
 This is because CBD does not effect the same receptors as THC.
 CBD is an entirely different compound from THC, and its effects on the human body are complex.
-It is non-toxic, meaning it does not produce a "high" or change a person's state of mind, but it influences the body to use its own Endogenous Cannabinoids more effectively.
+It is non-toxic, meaning it does not produce a “high” or change a person’s state of mind, but it influences the body to use its own Endogenous Cannabinoids more effectively.
 For example, CBD stops the body from absorbing anandamide, an Endogenous Cannabinoid naturally produced in your body associated with regulating pain, happiness and more.
 So, increased levels of anandamide in the bloodstream may reduce the amount of pain a person feels.

 Although it is a cannabinoid, CBD does not directly interact with the two classical cannabinoid receptors (CB1 and CB2).
 Instead, it affects signaling through the CB1 and CB2 receptors indirectly.
 These indirect actions include activating TRPV1 receptors that work to control important functions like pain perception, body temperature and inflammation.
 In addition to its indirect influence on the CB1 and CB2 receptors, CBD can increase levels of the body’s own naturally-produced cannabinoids known as Endogenous Cannabinoids (Endocannabinoids) by inhibiting the enzymes that break them down.
 These natural Endogenous Cannabinoids are neurotransmitters produced within our bodies that bind to cannabinoid receptors in the brain, immune system, and elsewhere.
 Examples include Anandamide, 2-arachidonoylglycerol (2-AG), n-arachidonoyl dopamine (NADA) and virodhamine (OAE).
 CBD also influences many non-cannabinoid receptor systems in the brain, interacting with receptors sensitive to a variety of drugs and neurotransmitters.
 These include opioid receptors, known for their role in pain regulation.
 Opioid receptors are the key targets of pharmaceutical pain killers and drugs of abuse such as morphine, heroin, and fentanyl.
 CBD can also interact with dopamine receptors, which play a crucial role in regulating many aspects of behavior and cognition, including motivation and reward-seeking behavior.